Chadtech/id/README.md

 # Why an `Id` and not a `String`?

-The Elm compiler is totally okay with all of the following code snippets..
+The Elm compiler is totally okay with the following code snippets..

 ```elm
 type alias User =